 The command’s diverse clientele includes 23 Navy Commands and 18 Department of Defense agencies, as well as the U.S. Marine Corps and the U.S. Air Force.
 Several unique functions are also resident in the command: the Special Programs Office of The White House Military Office, Naval Support Facility Thurmont facilities management and residential support for the Vice President of the United States.
 Between Fiscal Years 2007 and 2011, NAVFAC Washington’s workload surged due to Base Realignment and Closure, U.S. Marine Corps Grow the Force and the American Recovery and Reinvestment Act.
 Fiscal Years 2012 and 2013 saw progress in the reduction of energy consumption ashore, most notibly through the Smart Shore Pilot Program and other sustainable energy projects.

 The NAVFAC Washington Commanding Officer (CO) serves a dual role, reporting to NAVFAC Atlantic as CO and to Commandant, Naval District Washington as the Regional Engineer.

-Here's a snapshot of current NAVFAC career opportunities for the month of October.
+Here's a snapshot of current NAVFAC career opportunities.
 Don't miss your chance to apply!
 Follow @NAVFACcareers on Twitter for daily jobs updates.